Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Unsupervised Circuit Discovery at Scale

 \section{Unsupervised Circuit Discovery at Scale}

-So far, we have relied on human-collected data to specify LM behaviors for analysis.
+Previous work on circuit analysis relied on human-collected datasets to specify LM behaviors \citep{wang2023interpretability, conmy2023automated,hanna2023how}.
 However, LMs implement numerous interesting behaviors, many of which may be counterintuitive to humans.
-In this section, we adapt our techniques to produce a near fully-automated interpretability pipeline, starting from raw text data and ending with thousands of feature circuits for auto-discovered model behaviors.
+In this section, we adapt our techniques to produce a near-fully-automated interpretability pipeline, starting from a large text corpus---here, a large subset of The Pile \citep{gao2020pile}---and ending with thousands of feature circuits for auto-discovered model behaviors.
+These experiments are performed with Pythia-70M.

+We proceed in two steps: \begin{enumerate} \item \textbf{Behavior discovery via clustering.} We interpret our large text corpus as a dataset $\{(x_i, y_i)\}$ of contexts $x_i$ with ground-truth next tokens $y_i$.
+Following \citet{michaud2023quantization}, we associate a vector $\vv_i = \vv(x_i,y_i)$ to each sample and apply a clustering algorithm to $\{\vv_i\}$; this segments our large corpus into a number of smaller subcorpora corresponding to the clusters.
+Although this approach is entirely unsupervised, many of the resulting subcorpora capture human-interpretable model behaviors, such as predicting the next number in a sequence (Fig~\ref{fig:cluster-circuit}).
+We experiment with a number of ways of assigning $(x_i, y_i)\mapsto \vv_i$, such as using the training gradient $\nabla_\theta \log P_\theta(y_i|x_i)$ as in \citet{michaud2023quantization} as well as approaches which leverage SAE activations or gradients.
+See App.~\ref{app:clustering-details} for details. \item \textbf{Circuit discovery.} Given a subcorpus $\mathcal{D} = \{(x_i, y_i)\}$, we apply the zero-ablation variant of our feature circuit discovery technique from \S\ref{sec:circuit-discovery-methods} using the dataset $\mathcal{D}$ and metric $m = -\log P(y_i|x_i)$.
+Thus, to each subcorpus we associate a feature circuit. \end{enumerate}

-We do this in two steps: \begin{enumerate}[noitemsep,partopsep=0pt,topsep=0pt] \item \textbf{Behavior discovery.} We implement variants of the quanta discovery approach from \citet{michaud2023quantization}, which work by clustering contexts based on vectors derived from Pythia-70M activations, gradients or both.
-Implementation details can be found in App.~\ref{app:clustering-details}. \item \textbf{Circuit discovery.} Given a cluster, we apply the zero-ablation variant of our technique from \S\ref{sec:circuit-discovery-methods} using dataset $\mathcal{D} = \{(x_i,y_i)\}$, the set of contexts in the cluster together with the next token appearing in The Pile, and metric $m = -\log P(y_i|x_i)$. \end{enumerate} We present example clusters, as well as interesting features participating in their associated circuits (Figure~\ref{fig:cluster-circuit}).
-Full annotated circuits can be found in App.~\ref{app:full-circuits-clusters}, and an interface for exploring all of our clusters and (unlabeled) circuits can be found at \href{https://feature-circuits.xyz}{\texttt{feature-circuits.xyz}}.
+We present example clusters, as well as interesting features participating in their associated circuits (Figure~\ref{fig:cluster-circuit}).
+An interface for exploring all of our clusters and (unlabeled) circuits can be found at \href{https://feature-circuits.xyz}{\texttt{feature-circuits.xyz}}.

 While evaluating these clusters and circuits is an important open problem, we generally find that these clusters expose interesting LM behaviors, and that their respective feature circuits can provide useful insights on mechanisms of LM behavior.
 For instance, we automatically discover attention features implicated in succession and induction, two phenomena thoroughly studied in prior work at the attention head level using human-curated data \citep{olsson2022context,gould2023successor}.